 🚫 The Icebreaker "No-Go" List

-Even with the best intentions, not every question lands well — especially in diverse, professional environments.
+Not every question lands well in professional environments.

 1. Anything too personal